RadoslavSleboda/Shopping-platform/README.md

 # Shopping-platform

 Project was designed to practice design patterns namely builder and strategy.
-It was better than expected so I added frontend using window builder.
+It was better than expected so I added frontend using window builder and published it.

 Quick guide - if you have no time to explore app just click on numbered highlighted buttons follow sequence(first click DefaultOffer 1. , than Add 2. and so on).